jacobflaxman1/Vanilla/README.md

 ## Technologies
 This utilizes only vanilla javascript API's.

 All of the visualization is done using a canvas element.
-The audio is taken from the analyser node from the webaudioapi and send to the canvas portion being drawn.
+The audio is taken from the analyser node from the webaudioapi and sent to the canvas portion being drawn.